Merkhav Mugan

-Merkhav Mugan (מרחב מוגן) is a reinforced security room required in all new buildings by Israeli law.
-A Merkhav Mugan is deemed preferable to a bomb shelter, known as a "miklat" (מקלט), when the warning time is too short for residents to reach a shelter, which may be located some distance away.
-It also offers protection against high impact projectiles and chemical weapons.
+Merkhav Mugan (מרחב מוגן) is a reinforced security room offering protection against high impact projectiles and chemical weapons, required in all new buildings by Israeli law.
+A Merkhav Mugan can either be part of an individual apartment, or service parts of or an entire residential, office or other building.
+It is deemed preferable to a public bomb shelter, known as a "miklat" (מקלט), when the warning time is too short for residents to reach a shelter, which may be located some distance away.